-Despite this, Homer teams up with the school geek and fellow rocket enthusiast Quentin, and recruits four of his friends into helping him.
+Despite this, Homer teams up with the school geek and fellow rocket enthusiast Quentin Wilson (Chris Owen), and recruits two of his friends into helping him.
 Though they fail at their first few attempts, they make several successful launches after experimenting with the fuel and rocket design.
 However, they run into problems with the law when it is believed that one of their rockets landed astray and caused a nearby forest fire, causing them to be disqualified from the science fair.
-As if this weren't bad enough, Homer's father is injured in a mining accident, and now Homer must leave school and take up the work in order to support the family, leaving him with no time to help prove that the forest fire was not their fault.
+As if this weren't bad enough, Homer's father John (Cooper) is injured in a mining accident, and now Homer must leave school and take up the work in order to support the family, leaving him with no time to help prove that the forest fire was not their fault.

 They enter their rockets in the local science fair and win first place, allowing them to move on to national science fair in Indianapolis.
-Only Homer leaves, because of the school's limited funding.
+Only Homer attends, because of the school's limited funding.
 Their display wins there as well with flying colors, as Homer receives countless scholarship offers before returning to Coalwood as a hero.